soxtoby/SlackNet/Examples/SlackNetDemo/readme.md

    - `app_home_opened` for showing app home tab.
    - `message.channels` `message.groups` `message.im` `message.mpim` for receiving messages.
 7. Add your app to any channels/groups etc. you want it to respond to.
-8. Optionally configure the slash command and workflow step (see below).
+8. Optionally configure the slash command (see below).
 9. Run the demo.

 ## Basic Demos